anirudha-ani/Optimized-Bangla-Word-Stemming/README.md

 Call the stemBanglaWord() function for Bangla word stemming

-If you use this work and publish any research work, it would be nice if you can site my research work for which I have written this word stemmer. - https://www.tandfonline.com/doi/full/10.1080/24751839.2018.1558378
+If you use this work and publish any research work, it would be nice if you can cite my research work for which I have written this word stemmer. - https://www.tandfonline.com/doi/full/10.1080/24751839.2018.1558378

 As -